 Cross is Boss

 The Gaylords have been carrying around a reputation for racism ever since they found themselves on the front lines of Chicago’s population changes of the 1960s.
-There were news stories about street battles with Hispanic gangs, KKK graffiti on the walls, and African-Americans chased down for walking through the wrong neighbourhood.
+News stories talked about street battles with Hispanic gangs, KKK graffiti on the walls, and African-Americans chased down for walking through the wrong neighbourhood.

 Most of it was true.
 As Chicago’s white population shrank, the Gaylords fought block by block to keep their territory.
 They were white; their opponents now mostly Hispanic or black.